History of rail transport in Great Britain 1923–1947

 This "grouping" had first been proposed in the 1850s, and lasted from 1 January 1923 to 31 December 1947.
 (See also List of railway companies involved in the 1923 grouping).
 Some lines remained outside this grouping, particularly those operated as Joint railways – such as the Midland and Great Northern Joint Railway and the Somerset and Dorset Joint Railway.
 The four companies were and are referred to as "The Big Four".

 Although not in direct competition with each other over most of their routes, the Big Four competed to be the fastest, most modern and most comfortable, spurred on by increasing competition from road transport.
-Products of this competition were the LMS and LNER races to Scotland, with the famous Flying Scotsman service and LNER's Mallard setting a world speed record of 126 mph, the LMS's production of diesel railcars, electrification of lines by the LNER, the GWR's ingenious marketing and the SR's mass electrification scheme, which led to nearly the whole of the south east's trains being electric.
-Many claimed Britain had the best railways in the world at this period, and it could certainly be justified.
+Products of this competition were the LMS and LNER races to Scotland, with the Flying Scotsman service and LNER's Mallard setting a world speed record of 126 mph, the LMS's production of diesel railcars, electrification of lines by the LNER, the GWR's ingenious marketing and the SR's mass electrification scheme, which led to nearly the whole of the south east's trains being electric.